CallumCarmicheal/UE4_Learning_Projects/README.md

 # UE4 Projects
+To view a summery page of all of the projects view the [GH Pages](https://callumcarmicheal.github.io/) or the [docs/README.md](/docs/README.md).

-A collection of my UE4 Projects, Many of them are tests and are not "Game" ready or might ever be.
+UE4 Projects repository is A collection of my UE4 Projects, Many of them are tests and are not "Game" ready or might ever be.
 This repository will contain a lot of test projects which are used mainly for educational purposes such as learning or testing features.